 c.
 Use the primer-covered swab to gently paint your denture with primer in a thin, even coat.

 d.
-Starting with the inside top perimeter of your denture, cover every spot on the denture ridge, slightly over the ridge on the front, wall, palate, trough, and along the back edge.
+Starting with the inside top perimeter of your denture, cover every spot on the denture ridge, slightly over the ridge on the front, wall, palate, trough, and along the back edge (as indicated by blue area).
 Missed spots may cause the silicone to lift.

 e.
 Grab your timer; let the primer dry for two minutes.

 a.
 Remember: Do NOT activate the applicator OR press the plunger until you are ready to apply the silicone to your denture.

 b.
 You have approx. 15 seconds to work with the silicone before it starts setting up.

 c.
 Hold the orange base of the applicator securely in your non-dominant hand, then with your other hand, twist the clear winged tabs IN THE DIRECTION OF THE BLACK ARROW (clockwise) until you hear/feel it snap into place.
 (If silicone squishes out the sides, you have twisted the tabs the wrong way!
 Discard and use a new applicator.)